ilg-deprecated/xpack.github.io-source/pages/develop/js-style-guide.md

 Prepare your module to export multiple functions; group them (by functionality) either below a parent object, or, even better, in classes with static members.

-The main advantage of this scheme is that adding new exports will only change the interface incrementaly, minimising the risk to break backward compatibility.
+The main advantage of this scheme is that adding new exports will only change the interface incrementally, minimising the risk to break backward compatibility.

 ## Make node exports/imports look like ES6 exports/imports